GalleriaJS/galleria/docs/options/index.rst

 - :doc:`imagePosition` Positions the image.

-- :doc`imageTimeout` Sets a timeout for fetching images.
+- :doc:`imageTimeout` Sets a timeout for fetching images.

 - :doc:`initialTransition` Sets a different transition on the the first image.